 This mushroom soup is so creamy that you might not believe it's parve.
 The trick to the texture is bulking up the porcini, shiitake, and white mushroom base with white bread, which serves as an emulsifier.
 Be careful at the supermarket, though—a lot of shelf-stable white bread contains either milk solids or whey.

-I've always felt that lentil soup can be a little boring, but this version has plenty of flavor thanks to gremolata, an Italian condiment made with lemon zest, parsley, and garlic.
+Lentil soup can sometimes be a little boring, but this version has plenty of flavor thanks to gremolata, an Italian condiment made with lemon zest, parsley, and garlic.
 We sauté some of the gremolata with the vegetables and drizzle the rest on top of the finished soup.

 The secret to this soup is a sauce similar to gremolata that we make with crushed pistachios, orange zest, scallions, mint, and olive oil.
 It adds brightness and tons of depth to an already-tasty sweet potato soup.
 The soup can be made with chicken or vegetable stock—if you go with the latter, the recipe is parve.